 Healthy cash flow is critical to the success of any construction project.
 While payments to the contracting team may be intermittent and are often delayed, there need to be enough liquid assets available to cover ongoing project costs.

 A quick look at bank statements doesn't tell the whole cash flow story.
 Even if a contractor's bank balances look healthy, financial disaster could be just a few bills away.
-Understanding the health of a business takes a little more work, including an assessment of its cash flow over time.
+Understanding the financial health of a contracting business takes a little more work, including an assessment of its cash flow over time.